jaredpalmer/formik/README.md

 - Lift that lifecycle method up into a React class component that's child is your Formik-wrapped form and pass whatever props it needs from there
 - Convert your form into a React component class (instead of a stateless functional component) and wrap that class with Formik.

 There isn't a hard rule whether one is better than the other.
-The decision comes down to either whether you want to colocate this logic with your form or not.
+The decision comes down to whether you want to colocate this logic with your form or not.
 (Note: if you need `refs` you'll need to convert your stateless functional form component into a React class anyway).

 #### Example: Resetting a form when props change